John-Nik/Vioekseliksi-website/README.md

 				<li>Made the required changes to make the "Services", "Biomarkers" and "About Us" pages update with the backend | G</li>
 				<li>Added the ability for the owners of the website to add more phone numbers and locations to their "client.json", and update the "contact us" page accordingly | G</li>
 				<li>Slightly moved the banner more to the left for screen sizes ranging from 0px to 1024px so as to not be on the very right edge | G</li>
+				<li>Fixed the issue where users were forced to click the anchor element tag in order to get redirected to the desired page | G</li>
 			</ul>